 The courses we will offer in the next academic year are not usually published until late July, so when filling in courses on the online registration form the best thing is to fill in courses we are teaching this year.
 Some courses are offered every year, while others may change, but the overall range of courses will be similar each year.
 It is also possible to choose courses offered by other faculties but we cannot guarantee 100% that you will be able to take them as they may be full with Erasmus students at that faculty or may clash with courses at the Protestant Theological Faculty.
 In any case you must choose at least 51% of your courses from the Protestant Theological Faculty.
 If your home university agrees, it is always possible to change your choice of courses later (for example after you arrive in Prague) and fill out a new Learning Agreement if necessary.

-all courses taught at all faculties (mostly in Czech) in the Student Information System (SIS - Charles University database of courses) here
+all courses taught at all faculties (most of them in Czech) in the Student Information System (SIS - Charles University database of courses) here,

-a guide to using SIS issued by the Arts Faculty here
+a guide to using SIS issued by the Arts Faculty to be downloaded here.

 15 June for the winter semester